 Ringing In The New Year, Okinawa-Style

-While most of the celebrations and traditions take place on New Year’s Eve and New Year’s Day, some of them begin much earlier and continue well into the new year.
+While most of the celebrations and traditions take place on New Year’s Eve and New Year’s Day, in Okinawa, some of them begin much earlier and continue well into the new year.
 For example, it’s customary to decorate a few days before the new year begins using kadomatsu (ornamental decorations to place outside the home or business) and shimekazari (wreaths that are hung above door posts) made of pine, rice straw, and/or bamboo.
-These also typically contain items that are considered to be auspicious, such as oranges (to symbolize multiple generations and a long family line), or plum blossoms (symbolic of the spring to come and new life).
+These also typically contain items that are considered to be auspicious, such as oranges (a way of symbolizing multiple generations and a long family line in Okinawa), or plum blossoms (symbolic of the spring to come and new life).

 At midnight, it’s customary to visit a local shrine or temple to literally ring in the new year, in addition to giving thanks for the protection of the previous year and to pray for a prosperous year to come.
 The Buddhist temples ring the bells 108 times at the stroke of midnight to welcome the new year.
 Many Okinawans drink a cup of awamori to toast the new year and visit Shuri Castle for chohaigokishikia, a New Year ceremony with dancing and bright colors.